Minister Counsellor, Foreign and Commonwealth Office, British Embassy Tokyo

 Policy Fellow Alum, Centre for Science and Policy

 Rachel King joined the Civil Service in 2008 and has spent most of her career to date at the centre of government.
 She has worked in the Prime Minister’s Office as private secretary to Sir Jeremy Heywood and assistant private secretary to David Cameron, and at HM Treasury as Programme Manager for the Budget and Spending Review.
-Rachel moved to Japan in July 2015 and is now based at the British Embassy, Tokyo, where she is currently focusing on strategic trade and investment policy.
+Rachel moved to Japan in July 2015 and is now based at the British Embassy, Tokyo.

 Rachel has a particular interest in history and policy making, and her work in this area includes a website about the history of 10 Downing Street, and a series of seminars and workshops taking a long-term view of episodes of economic crisis.
 Before joining the Civil Service, Rachel completed a BA in Classics at Cambridge University and an MA and PhD in Archaeology and Ancient History at the Institute of Archaeology, University College London.